Skip to Content

 Thus converted, the now-regular block retains the style and content of the original reusable block, but it allows the user to make changes to that block alone while leaving every other instance the block in original form.
 In other words, conversion to a regular block breaks the connection.

 Another benefit of reusability: Users can apply it to collections of blocks.
-Simply drag the curser to select the desired blocks, or hold SHIFT and click on each block individually.
+Simply drag the cursor to select the desired blocks, or hold SHIFT and click on each block individually.
 Once all the desired blocks are selected, click on the three vertical dots and choose "Add to Reusable Blocks."

 In the above image I have a heading block and three paragraph blocks selected.
 I can save these four separate blocks as a single instance in the reusable block library.